 However, little do they know that other ramifications of DUI convictions might make their lives in a dizzying tailspin, in which, in worse cases, they may not pull out for the rest of their lives.

 The first step on protecting not only yourself and your future but also your family from the negative influences of DUI is to learn how you might be affected by it.
 Awareness is a must.
+We spoke with the Smith & Eulo Law Firm to learn about the long term consequences of a DUI conviction.
 Here are things you will lose after having a DUI arrest and conviction.

 - Revocation of a Driver’s License